 Trico’s community scale systems provide over 15,000 kilowatts of capacity and over 45,000,000 kilowatt hours per year of renewable energy or enough to power more than 4,500 homes.
 Trico’s community scale systems represent about 40% of Trico’s total renewable portfolio and include:

 227 kilowatt ac fixed panel solar PV system located adjacent to the Trico headquarters which was constructed in 2011.
 Funded by Members purchase of panel output and through a grant from the U.S. Department of Energy’s American Recovery and Reinvestment Act.

 20,000 kilowatt ac single axis tracking solar PV system.
 Apache Solar is a joint project with Trico and other electric cooperatives in Arizona which was constructed in 2017.
 Trico has a 25% allocation or 5,000 kilowatt ac.

 10,000 kilowatt ac single axis tracking solar PV system located in Marana.
 Trico partnered with Torch Clean Energy and Farm Credit leasing on the project that went into service in December of 2018.

-Future project with an expected in-service date of 2022.
-The project will be located in the SaddleBrooke area and includes a 10,000 kilowatt ac single axis tracking solar PV system and battery storage (enough energy to power about 2,000 homes).
+This project is located in the SaddleBrooke area and includes a 10,000 kilowatt ac single axis tracking solar PV system and battery storage (enough energy to power about 3,000 homes).

 Trico has significant demand for renewable resources from our Members, with over 3,500 retail solar photovoltaic and 211 solar water heating systems installed.
 Trico Members also have several wind systems interconnected.